- Adobe Connect

 What are the benefits?

-The Impulse Policy Key is part of UND's effort to help you keep your computers as free as possible from viruses, spyware, and operating system security holes.
+The Impulse Policy Key is part of UND's effort to help you keep your computers as free as possible from viruses, spyware, and operating system security issues.
 Machines protected in this way generally perform much better and require much less downtime due to damage caused by malicious software.
 Also, the Impulse Policy Key can help to ensure that the average user has the fastest possible browsing experience while connected to the University's network.
-It does this by ensuring that communication from malicious software does not flood the University's internet connection, resulting in much slower connections for legitimate users or by restricting certain applications that would otherwise consume an unfairly large share of the Universites bandwidth, again resulting in a slower connection for the majority of users.
+It does this by ensuring that communication from malicious software does not flood the University's network, resulting in much slower connections for legitimate users or by restricting certain applications that would otherwise consume an unfairly large share of the Universiy's bandwidth, again resulting in a slower connection for the majority of users.

 What if my system is not up-to-date?